 Surprisingly, as the recommended length of content decreases on other platforms, blog content length is growing.
 In the past, having 400-700 words was considered optimal, now longer posts resonate better with readers.

-The key to creating longer blog posts (1000+ words) is chunking your content using headings and short paragraphs to make content very scannable.
+The key to creating longer blog posts (1000+ words) is chunking your content using headings and short paragraphs to make the content very scannable.

 Make sure to include CTAs (Calls to Action) in most posts.
 Visitors need to know what they’re expected to do: sign up for your newsletter, visit your website, grab your white paper …

 Certainly, your content should be valuable and non-promotional, but including a quick CTA makes it marketing, not journalism.
-Notice at the bottom of all posts, I include a short paragraph inviting your to contact me or join my mailing list.
+Notice at the bottom of all posts, I include a short paragraph inviting you to contact me or join my mailing list.

 Effecting content marketing means using an attractive layout — notice the recommendations in the infographic.
 Include lots of white space, contrasting colors, and include colorful social share buttons to make your design pop.